Coming Soon Real Estate: What These Listings Are And How They Work

 June 22, 2021

-Did you stumble on a “coming soon” listing while searching for your dream home?
+Did you stumble upon a “coming soon” listing while searching for your dream home?
 If so, you might be wondering, “What does ‘coming soon’ in real estate really mean?”

-Below is all you need to know about coming soon real estate, the pros and cons, and how it will impact you as a buyer.
+Let’s discuss everything you need to know about coming soon real estate, the pros and cons and how it will impact you as a buyer.

 What Does ‘Coming Soon’ Mean In Real Estate?

-In real estate, the label “coming soon” when reading real estate listings.
+You might see the label “coming soon” when reading real estate listings.
 This means a property listing is not officially on the market and will be listed for sale within 30 days.
-Coming soon properties can be listed by Zillow premier agents or real estate brokerages and Multiple Listing Services that have an agreement with Zillow.
+Coming soon properties can be listed by Zillow premier agents or real estate brokerages and Multiple Listing Services (MLS) that have an agreement with Zillow.

-These coming soon features are changing the way that many buyers purchase homes.
+These coming soon features are changing the way that people are buying houses.

 Pocket Listings Vs. Coming Soon Listings